vess-dev/vess-dev.github.io/_posts/2021-06-13-ice-is-a-scam.md

 1. The drink comes out of the machine already frigidly cold.
 2. You often will finish drinking it by the time it would have gotten warm.
-3. You still could have done with less ice by the simple fact of how much is left over.
+3. You still could have done with less ice by the simple fact of how much is usually left over.

 Then people generally respond in a different way. <em>"Soda is cents on the dollar.
 Why would they need to dilute it?"</em> And this I must contend with.
 While the amount of soda is perhaps <em>nearly</em> negligible, it is not <strong>entirely</strong> so.
 Even a few cents adds up over the hundreds of drinks any fast food place will serve over the course of a day.